sam-mata/BSc-Hons/README.md

 # Genetic Programming for Sea Level Rise

-This project, to be submitted as my honors-year research project, endeavours to utilize genetic programming and evolutionary machine learning algorithms to more efficiently predict changes in ice sheets.
+This project, to be submitted as my honors-year research project, endeavours to utilize evolutionary machine learning algorithms to more efficiently predict changes in ice sheets.

-> [!WARNING]
+> [!CAUTION]
-> ⚠️*This project **is not complete**, and should be viewed as a work-in-progress*.
+> This project **is not complete**, and should be viewed as a work-in-progress.

 ## 1. Brief